PiotrBienkowski/Printable-mathematics-matura/README.md

 # Printable-mathematics-matura

 It makes math matura tasks printable - a typical matura form required.
-It takes a list of exercises and compresses it by removing blank space between.
+It takes a list of tasks and compresses it by removing blank space between.

 <b>Before change:</b> <br />
 Task <br />